Quantum-Accelerators/quacc/docs/dev/contributing.md

 - Please mimic one of the other recipes as a general template for internal consistency.

-- Ensure that the first positional argument accepts `Atoms | dict` like all the other recipes.

 - Decorate your individual compute jobs with a `#!Python @job` decorator or your flow with a `#!Python @flow` decorator and name them accordingly.

 ### Style